 Why Join Our Trust

 Our Trust aims for all schools in our partnership to be good or better.
 We want to ensure that no child, no colleague and no school gets left behind.
 We feel that in coming together as a group of schools within the umbrella of an Academy Trust, we are able to work more effectively and confidently to best serve the needs of our children and our communities.
 We are able to deploy our staff in a more flexible and responsive manner – we share our expertise and grow our own teachers and leaders.
-We ensure that our staff have opportunities to grow within and across our Trust, ensuring that we retain our high levels of expertise and that our succession planning is secure.
+We ensure that our staff have opportunities to grow within and across our Trust; a Trust-wide recruitment and retention programme ensures that talent is nurtured and promoted.

-Our staffing and governance structure encompasses expertise in both the primary and secondary phases, and includes the Executive Principal having undertaken school improvement work and Ofsted inspections in both phases.
+Our staffing and governance structure encompasses expertise in both the primary and secondary phases, and includes the Chief Executive Officer having undertaken school improvement work and Ofsted inspections in both phases.

 Our Trust encourages innovation.
 It is also firmly focused on maximising the monies available to our schools and staff.
-As such we have a highly skilled central Finance team, plus a dedicated post of Director of Income Generation.
-This position is directly focused on ensuring that our facilities yield substantial sums of money via lettings and partnerships.
+As such we have a highly skilled central Finance team, plus a dedicated Lettings and income generation team, who are directly focused on ensuring that our facilities yield income that is then directly reinvested in our schools.
+At the current time, the Trust delivers over half a million pounds additional funding per annum, underpinning reduced contact ratios for teachers, plus generous staffing levels across our schools.

 The communities that we serve across the Trust encompass stakeholders from both affluent and disadvantaged families, drawn from a variety of ethnicities and religious backgrounds.
 Our ethos is one of inclusivity, promoting an equality of opportunity for every child across the Trust.